 What are Formants?

 Formants are the reason the timbre of woodwind and brass instruments slightly change depending on the player’s valve position.
-What is more, different positions produce different sets of formants because the valves modify the dimensions of the resonant chamber, in the same way that using different valves (vocal folds) in our vocal tract produce different vowel sounds.
+What is more, different positions produce different sets of formants because the valves modify the dimensions of the resonant chamber, in the same way, that using different valves (vocal folds) in our vocal tract produce different vowel sounds.
 It is a fact that without the ability to change the dimensions of their resonant vocal and nasal cavities, humans would only make one resonant sound, one vowel.

-To illustrate. below are graphical analyses from the MIT Press of the location of amplitude peaks over time for some english words.
+To illustrate, below are graphical analyses from the MIT Press of the location of amplitude peaks over time for some English words.
 The red areas indicate the areas with the most energy.

 Producing vowel sounds requires resonance more than producing consonants.
 For example, compare vowel sounds to a flute and consonants to drums.
-It is important to remember than each vowel sound is characterized by a different set of formants and can be synthetically imposed on a complex sound using several resonant filters.
+It is important to remember that each vowel sound is characterized by a different set of formants and can be synthetically imposed on a complex sound using several resonant filters.
 So, take a look at this graph from the “Subtractive Synthesis Concepts” chapter in Ed Doering’s Musical Signal Processing with LabVIEW that nicely lays out the approximate formant frequencies for vowels.

 - Turn the resonance or “Q” to the highest value possible.

 - Boost frequencies F1, F2, F3 for some of the vowel sounds in the chart above.